On Computational Complexity of Unitary and State Design Properties: Main results

 \subsection{Promise problems about designs}

 So far, we have considered problems related to frame potentials.
-We may also ask to decide whether a given set is a design.
-This problem directly captures the main computational complexity of designs.
-It is natural to expect that more fine-grained problems related to quantum designs are often at least as difficult.
+We can also consider a problem of deciding whether a given set is a good approximation to a design.
+This problem directly captures the main computational complexity of designs as it is natural to expect that more fine-grained problems related to quantum designs are at least as difficult.